openscm/AR6-WG1-Data-Compilation/README.md

 ## Dependencies

 The data and notebooks in this repository use the dependencies specified in `environment.yml`.
-These can be installed with conda: `conda env install -f environment.yml`.
+These can be installed with conda: `conda env create -f environment.yml`.